jaidencode/Unix-Optrix/README.md

 ### Resources
 Files inside `OptrixOS-Kernel/resources` are packed onto the disk image under `/resources`.
-On boot the kernel prints `hello.txt` from this directory to demonstrate reading files from the ISO.
+Subdirectories are included as well.
+Even if no resource files are present the `/resources` directory will still be created so it is always available from within the OS.

-`setup_bootloader.py` now resolves the resources directory using its own location so it can be invoked from any path and still include the files correctly.
+`setup_bootloader.py` resolves the resources directory using its own location so it can be invoked from any path and still include the files correctly.